sillyhatday/12AU7-Headphone-Amplifier/README.md

 Added L and R to input jack footprint.
 If not using colour coded jacks you can tell the difference.
 If using colour coded jacks you can see which to put where.

-# Future revisions: DEFUNCT LEAVING IN FOR OTHERS WHO MAY WISH TO FORK
+# Future revisions:

+*No longer plan to do any more with this design and just move onto something new*

 USB-C power supply.
 It can be done.
 How complex it may be, I do not know.
 This needs 24v and max USB-C power is 20v?
 I'm not sure, but it would be a very nice additon.
 A nice linear regulated power supply would be best, but this is a cheap fun toy.